-In this study, we select the benchmark web system with the following criteria: (1) \emph{Maturity}, the system must have been in operation for at least 10 years; and (2) \emph{Popularity}, the system must either have at least 100 million users or be adopted by companies among the top 100 by revenue.
-To balance engineering effort with coverage and diversity, we select six real-world web systems.
-In this experiment, we choose a subset of visible and functional features for each web system (see \autoref{table:benchmark}, our anonymous website \cite{arc}, and \autoref{sec:appendix-screenshots} for visual examples).
+\textit{Selection of Target Systems.} In this study, we selected six benchmark web systems based on two criteria: (1) \emph{Maturity}, the system shall be in operation for at least 10 years; and (2) \emph{Popularity}, the system shall have either at least 100 million users or be adopted by companies among the top 100 by revenue.
+For each system, we evaluated a subset of its visible and functional features (see \autoref{table:benchmark} and our anonymous website \cite{arc} for details).